am-team/cyclone_lariat/README.md

   server_middleware do |chain|
     # Options dataset, errors_notifier and message_notifier is optionals.
     # If you dont define notifiers - middleware does not notify
-    # If you dont define dataset - middleware does store events in db
+    # If you dont define dataset - middleware does not store events in db
     chain.add CycloneLariat::Middleware,
               dataset: DB[:events],
               errors_notifier: LunaPark::Notifiers::Sentry.new,